Venezuela launches fifth forex plan in four years

 It also sells greenbacks at 726 bolivars for less important items through an auction system known as Simadi.

-Most Venezuelans say they cannot get access to either of those rates, and instead rely on the black market where a dollar currently fetches more than 5,800 bolivars.
+Most Venezuelans say they cannot gain access to either of those rates, and instead rely on the black market where a dollar currently fetches more than 5,800 bolivars.

+"The government appears resistant to recognizing the parallel exchange rate," said Asdrubal Oliveros of local consultancy Ecoanalitica.
+"This means there will be no incentive for dollars to be sold (on the New Dicom market)."

 The 2014 crash in oil prices left the government without enough hard currency to supply the exchange controls, spurring an economic crisis that has left many Venezuelans skipping meals.
 The OPEC nation relies on oil for around 94 percent of its foreign income.